Erlang/Elixir Syntax: A Crash Course

 Function syntax

 This chapter from the Erlang book provides a detailed description of pattern matching and function syntax in Erlang.
-Here, I’m briefly covering the main points and provide sample code both in Erlang and Elixir.
+Here, we briefly cover the main points and provide sample code both in Erlang and Elixir.

 Pattern matching